Emergency Response Protocols

 A school crisis can take a number of forms including an environmental event, such as a chemical spill or gas leak; a weather emergency, such as a tornado warning; or an intruder in or near the school.
 The nature of a school crisis dictates whether school officials will put in place a shelter-in-place, hold in place, evacuations, lockouts, lockdowns or any combination of two of these protocols as a means to ensure the safety and well-being of students and staff.

-Parent Roles and Responsibilities During a School Emergency and Reunification After a School Emergency
+Parent/Guardian Responsibilities During a School Emergency and Reunification After a School Emergency

 In a school emergency, the first instinct as a parent is to pick up the telephone and start calling the school or rush to the school and get your child/children.
 The truth is, this only complicates matters from a safety and security standpoint.

 Parents too close to an incident often hinder the rescue attempts of police and fire officials on the scene.
 The best action parents can take in an emergency is to stay close to their phone and e-mail and to monitor local radio and TV reports for regular updates and instructions.
-ECSD will be sending updates via website, Schoology, Schooltool, Class Dojo and other social media outlets.
+ECSD will be sending updates via website, Schoology, Schooltool, Class Dojo and other media outlets.

 Although your first reaction would be to call or rush to your child's school, please follow the tips listed below: